Greenhouse gas emissions by the United States: Reporting requirement

 In 2009, the United States Environmental Protection Agency established a similar program mandating reporting for facilities that produce 25,000 or more metric tons of carbon dioxide per year.
 This has resulted in thousands of US companies monitoring and reporting their greenhouse gas emissions, covering about half of all GHG emissions in the United States.

 A separate inventory of fossil fuel CO_{2} emissions is provided by Project Vulcan, a NASA/DOE funded effort to quantify North American fossil fuel emissions over time.

 Mitigation

 Federal Policies

 The United States government has held shifting attitudes toward addressing greenhouse gas emissions.
 The George W. Bush administration opted not to sign the Kyoto Protocol, but the Obama administration entered the Paris Agreement.
 The Trump administration withdrew from the Paris Agreement while increasing the export of crude oil and gas, making the United States the largest producer.

 In 2021, the Biden administration committed to reducing emissions to half of 2005 levels by 2030.
 In 2022, President Biden signed the Inflation Reduction Act into law, which is estimated to provide around $375 billion over 10 years to fight climate change.
-As of 2022 the social cost of carbon is 51 dollars a tonne whereas academics say it should be more than 3 times higher.
+As of 2022 the social cost of carbon is 51 dollars a tonne whereas academics say it should be more than three times higher.

+In 2025, however, under the Trump administration, the Environmental Protection Agency (EPA) administrator Lee Zeldin proposed a rule to eliminate the reporting and measuring of carbon emissions by a vast majority of US industries, including fossil fuel producers and refiners.
+The White House considers the GHGRP rollback as part of its plan to increase US oil and gas production.